 Error: The image above does not have Alt Text

-During Summer Quarter 2023, I taught a bicycle urbanism focused WR 227 course in Copenhagen, Denmark.
-That course won’t be offered this summer, but PCC will offer a variety of other fascinating Education Abroad courses.
-Check out PCC’s Education Abroad page and start planning for Summer 2024!
+During Summer Quarter 2025, I am teaching a bicycle urbanism focused WR 227 course in Copenhagen, Denmark.
+Check out PCC’s Education Abroad page and start planning for Summer 2025!